Chesham: Community facilities

 Chesham Library opened in Chesham in 1923 in a room at Cemetery Lodge on Berkhamsted Road.
 In 1927, it moved into new premises at 33 High Street on the Broadway which it shared with Chesham Urban District Council.
 After the war it expanded.
 A children's section was added in 1952.
 In 1971 the library moved to Elgiva Lane, a site it shared with the Elgive Theatre prior to the latter's relocation to new premises.
 Since then it has been updated to provide better access and improved internal facilities including the evolution of the reference library into a Study Centre.
 It also houses a special collection of Victorian era children's books including some previously owned by Florence Nightingale.

 The White Hill Centre, the site of an old school, is run by Chesham and District Community Association and since 1976 has provided educational, recreational social activities and facilities for societies and the local community to meet.
 Opposite the town centre is Lowndes Park, a large park with playgrounds and formerly an open air paddling pool.
 There is a large pond in the park, known as Skottowe's Pond.
 Lowndes Park was donated to the town of Chesham in 1953.
 Prior to this it was part of the garden that belonged to the Lowndes family.
-The Moor, originally an island created by the diversion of the Chess to power mills is today an open space used for recreation and the location for travelling fairs which moved from their traditional location in the town centre in 1938.
+The Moor, originally an island created by the diversion of the Chess to power mills is today an open space used for recreation.
 There are two public swimming pools in the town.
 An outdoor pool at the Moor in Waterside and a roofed pool (and leisure centre), next to Chesham Grammar School at the top of White Hill.
-The Town Council manages 227 allotments spread across three sites.
+Chesham Town Council manages 227 allotments spread across three sites.
 There are 135 footpaths in the Chesham area and in May 2010 the town became the first in the Chilterns to be recognised as a "Walkers are Welcome Town".